 Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
-Resume fertilizing when new growth appears in the spring.
+Resume fertilizing when new growth appears in spring.

-Remove spent flowers as blooms fade.
+Remove spent flowers as blooms fade to encourage continuous flowering.
 Trim any dead or weak growth as needed to maintain an attractive appearance.